realitydeslab/holokit-sdk/Packages/com.holoi.xr.holokit/Documentation~/index.md

 Before using the HoloKit Unity SDK, ensure to adjust the project settings to meet ARFoundation's requirements.
 If you are already comfortable with ARFoundation, feel free to skip this section.

-Upon successfully installation of the SDK package, the ARFoundation package will be installed automatically.
+Upon successful installation of the SDK package, the ARFoundation package will be installed automatically.
 Please note that the HoloKit Unity SDK is only compatible with ARFoundation 5.+.
 If you are using ARFoundation 4.+, please update to a more recent version.

 For iOS-targeted projects, install the `Apple ARKit XR Plugin` package.
 For Android-targeted projects, the `Google ARCore XR Plugin` is required.